 The methodology used is a combination of primary and secondary data.
 The paper is divided into two parts by developing a descriptive analysis.
 The first part is built on the basis of the theory using relevant literature for the argument of the topic I have chosen.
 The research was done electronically and using books and various scientific studies.
 The second part was built by developing a survey with a questionnaire of which will be completed online by employees of different companies.
 The questionnaire was carried out online viaGoogleFormsand has been completed by 40 businesses, mainly small and medium-sized businesses in the country.
-The reason why I focused more on this sample is that the employees of these companies are more easily accessible than those of large companies.
+The reason why I focused more on this sample is that the employees of these companies.